johan-cronje/fastapi-ecs-demo/README.md

 # fastapi-ecs-demo

 ## Prerequisites
+1. You have the AWS CLI installed and are able to execute commands, e.g. `aws s3 ls`
+2. Terraform installed
+3. Docker installed to test, build and push images

 > [!NOTE]
 > The **fastapi-app** repository has to exist in Amazon Elastic Container Registry (ECR) in your AWS account